vrom911/vrom911.github.io/blog/2020-07-17-github-actions-releases.md

 5. *[Windows specific]* Add the `.exe` suffix to the binary.
 6. Set the path to the executable into the `BINARY_PATH` environment variable.
    We know exactly where it is, as we specified it earlier.
-7. Strip the binary.
+7. Compress the binary.
 The Haskell exe could be very heavy, it never hurts to light it a bit.
+Here we use [svenstaro/upx-action](@gh) to first `strip` and then `upx` the binary.
 8. Read the URL of the release using the created file with it during the previous job.
 We use [actions/download-artifact](@gh) – action to get files.
 9. Upload the asset With the help of [actions/upload-release-asset](@gh) – the